British colonization of the Americas: The Americans break away, 1763–1783

-The British subjects of North America believed the unwritten British constitution protected their rights and that the governmental system, with the House of Commons, the House of Lords, and the monarch sharing power found an ideal balance among democracy, oligarchy, and tyranny.
+The British subjects of North America believed the unwritten British constitution protected their rights and that the governmental system—with the House of Commons, the House of Lords, and the monarch sharing power—found an ideal balance among democracy, oligarchy, and tyranny.
 However, the British were saddled with huge debts following the French and Indian War.
-As much of the British debt had been generated by the defense of the colonies, British leaders felt that the colonies should contribute more funds, and they began imposing taxes such as the Sugar Act of 1764.
+As much of the British debt had been generated by the defense of the colonies, British leaders felt that the colonies should contribute more funds, and they began imposing taxes such as the Sugar Act 1764.
 Increased British control of the Thirteen Colonies upset the colonists and upended the notion many colonists held: that they were equal partners in the British Empire.
 Meanwhile, seeking to avoid another expensive war with Native Americans, Britain issued the Royal Proclamation of 1763, which restricted settlement west of the Appalachian Mountains.
-However it was effectively replaced five years later thanks to the Treaty of Fort Stanwix.
-The Thirteen Colonies became increasingly divided between Patriots opposed to Parliamentary taxation without representation, Loyalists who supported the king.
+However, it was effectively replaced five years later thanks to the Treaty of Fort Stanwix.
+The Thirteen Colonies became increasingly divided between Patriots, opposed to parliamentary taxation without representation, and Loyalists, who supported the king.
 In the British colonies nearest to the Thirteen Colonies, however, protests were muted, as most colonists accepted the new taxes.
 These provinces had smaller populations, were largely dependent on the British military, and had less of a tradition of self-rule.